appaka/importer/README.md

 - TODO

+### 1.3.
+Receive data from a RabittMQ channel

+- TODO

 ## 2. Node receives data

 - A node subscribed to a type of object (product, category, stock...) will receive any change about any object of that type